-We check the external validity of the main results using recent armed violence in Colombia, Peru's northern neighbor.
-While the Peru context shows long-term effects, in the Colombia analysis the time gap between the exposure to civil conflict and the reporting of child discipline strategies is much shorter, therefore allowing for the identification of short-term effects on physical punishment.
+We check the external validity of the main results using recent armed violence in Colombia, one of Peru's northern neighbors.
+While the Peru context shows long-term effects, in the Colombia analysis the time gap between the exposure to civil conflict and the reporting of child discipline strategies is much shorter, thereby allowing for the identification of short-term effects on physical punishment.
 Replicating the analysis from Peru, we also find women's conflict exposure in Colombia is associated with a decrease in abusive child discipline.

 This paper contributes to the literature studying child welfare and the consequences of conflict.
-Peru offers fertile ground for investigating the nexus of physical child abuse and armed political violence.
-First, child abuse and maltreatment is commonplace in Peru, where a recent Gallup study found 29 percent of those polled knew of "a child who was beaten or physically mistreated by his or her parents, guardians, or any extended family in the past 30 days" (English & Godoy, 2010).
-Recognizing the widespread presence of violence in the home, the Peruvian government implemented various legislative measures and raised public awareness around the issue in the last decade (Ombudsman Against Physical and Humiliating Punishment of Children and Adolescents, 2009).
+Peru offers fertile ground for investigating the nexus of physical child punishment and armed political violence.
+First, physical child abuse is commonplace in Peru.
+A Gallup study found 29 percent of those polled in Peru knew of "a child who was beaten or physically mistreated by his or her parents, guardians, or any extended family in the past 30 days" (English & Godoy, 2010).
+Recognizing the widespread presence of violence in the home, in the last decade the Peruvian government has implemented legislative measures and raised public awareness around the issue (Ombudsman Against Physical and Humiliating Punishment of Children and Adolescents, 2009).
 Second, the daily lives of Peruvian citizens were tangibly altered by the internal conflict.
-The Truth and Reconciliation Commission (TRC), created to investigate the impact of the violence, estimates over 69,000 people died as a result of the 20-year long conflict, and previous academic research shows its repercussions on a wide-range of development-related outcomes.
+The Truth and Reconciliation Commission (TRC), created to investigate the impact of the violence, estimates over 69,000 people died as a result of the 20-year conflict, and previous academic research indicates its repercussions on an array of development-related outcomes.2

 Research on the consequences of armed conflict has boomed in the past decade.
-The recent interest is well deserved since a third of all nations have experienced civil conflicts since 1960 (Marshall & Gurr, 2005).
-Previous conflict research on child welfare finds youth's education, health, and labor outcomes are negatively affected across various settings.
-The conflict literature has focused on the short-term consequences for children directly exposed to civil conflict and
+A third of all nations have experienced civil conflict since 1960, which may explain the recent uptick in research in this area of interest (Marshall & Gurr, 2005).
+Previous conflict research on child welfare finds youth's education, health, and labor outcomes are negatively affected across various settings (Justino et al., 2011; Blattman & Annan, 2010; Minoiu & Shemyakina, 2014).
+The conflict literature has focused on the short-term consequences for children directly exposed to civil conflict and war (Singh & Shemyakina, 2016).
+However, the impact of conflict is likely persistent and inter-generational.
+Accordingly, this paper adds to the literature by exploring an

-&lt;sup>2 Grimard & Laszlo (2010) argue in utero exposure to civil conflict negatively affected adult women's height and anemia status.
+2 Grimard & Laszlo (2010) argue in utero exposure to civil conflict negatively affected adult women's height and anemia status.
 Galdo (2010) finds a one standard deviation increase in civil conflict exposure is associated with a four percent decrease in adult monthly earnings as reported in 2006 and 2007 household surveys.
 Gallegos (2012) estimates urban women's exposure to civil conflict increased their probability of being employed by 8 percent.
 Sánchez (2010) uses the differences in siblings' conflict exposure to study its effect on infant mortality and short-term nutritional outcomes.
 He finds the latter is adversely impacted for those born during times of higher regional conflict intensity.
-In a well-identified paper, León (2012) finds negative long-term effects on human capital accumulation.
+León (2012) finds negative long-term effects on human capital accumulation.
 He estimates the average child affected by the conflict prior to starting school accumulated around 0.21 fewer years of education.